-- 3. Annual leave may be used to attend to any personal needs, and may be approved in advance by the appropriate Deputy Chief or Captain responsible for determining a leave schedule.
+3. Annual leave may be used to attend to any personal needs, and may be approved in advance by the appropriate Deputy Chief or Captain responsible for determining a leave schedule.
 The first concern in developing a leave schedule is the minimum staffing levels, with the desires of employees being secondary.
-Each year employees are required to take at least one complete workweek (40 hours) of their accumulated annual leave (which may be taken with holiday leave for patrol and corrections personnel) as a single period of annual leave in order to provide an opportunity to refresh the mind and body from the daily rigors of the workplace. - 4.
-Although annual leave is earned from the date of employment, an entry-level probationary employee is not eligible for annual leave until successful completion of 6 months of service.
+Each year employees are required to take at least one complete workweek (40 hours) of their accumulated annual leave (which may be taken with holiday leave for patrol and corrections personnel) as a single period of annual leave in order to provide an opportunity to refresh the mind and body from the daily rigors of the workplace.